loning/the-phys/docs/psi-constants/part-03-spectral-constants/chapter-035-collapse-path-filter-fine-structure.md

 - $\mathcal{O}$ is the observable operator
 - The limit exists due to filter convergence

-This explains why only certain combinations of paths contribute to observable constants. ∎
+This explains why only certain combinations of paths contribute to observable constants.

+*Binary proof*: Starting from binary sequences with "no consecutive 1s", only those patterns that:
+1. Pass the existence filter (no 11)
+2. Couple to measurement (sufficient amplitude)
+3. Resonate with observer (golden angle alignment)
+4. Minimize information (efficient encoding)

+survive to become observable constants.
+The specific values like α = 1/137.036... emerge from counting these surviving patterns. ∎

 ## The Thirty-Fifth Echo